janedeer/learnpython/helloworld.md

     - The double quotes indicate that the data type is a [string][string-def].
     - Alternatively, single quotes could have been used for the same result: 'Hello World!'.
     - Using single versus double quotes is a matter of preference, but it is important to stay consistent to avoid confusion or errors in your program.
+    - This is the content that will be displayed in the output.
 - **hello()**
-    - This statement _calls_ the hello function.
+    - This statement _calls_ or executes the hello function.
-    - Typing the funciton name followed by () is the syntax to execute the function.
+    - Typing the funciton name followed by () is the syntax to call the function.
     - Notice that this line is _not_ indented - this indicates that the "hello" function is complete and that this command is not part of the function.
-    - Try running your program without this statement and see what happens - nothing!
-This is because you have created a function called hello, and defined what this function will do, but you have not yet told the computer to execute the function.
+    - Try running your program without the hello() statement at the end and see what happens - nothing!
+This is because you have created a function called hello, and defined that the function will print the statement "Hello World!", but you have not yet told the computer to execute the function.
+Hence, we need the last line to call the function.